pevnak/DaggerFluxExample/README.md

 # DaggerFluxExample

-An example of Mill data for DaggerFlux as dicussed with Dharia.
+An example of Mill data for DaggerFlux as dicussed with Dhairya.
 Everything is in `example.jl`